Bounded-Confidence Models of Opinion Dynamics with Neighborhood Effects: Behavior and numerical simulations of the adaptive NDW model

 where $s_i$ is the size of the $i^{\text{th}}$ opinion cluster.
-An opinion profile with $r$ equal-sized clusters yields $d = 1/r$.
+An opinion profile with $r$ equal-sized clusters yields $\Delta = 1/r$.

 In Fig.~\ref{fig:op}, we show the dependence of several final opinion-profile properties on the confidence bound $\epsilon$ for different values of the neighborhood-tuning parameter $\sigma$.
-In Fig.~\ref{fig:op}(a), we see that the number of opinion clusters tends to decrease rapidly as the confidence bound increases.
-It decreases drastically between $\epsilon = 0$ and $\epsilon = 0.1$.
-Additionally, for $\epsilon = 0.1$, smaller $\sigma$ (i.e., giving more weight to neighborhood effects) yields slightly fewer opinion clusters.
-In Figs.~\ref{fig:op}(b,c), we show the relative sizes (with respect to the total number of nodes) of the largest and second-largest opinion clusters.
+In Fig.~\ref{fig:op}(a), we see for all values of $\sigma$ that the number of opinion clusters decreases drastically as we increase the confidence bound from $\epsilon = 0$ to $\epsilon = 0.1$.
+When $\epsilon = 0$, nodes do not change their opinions.
+In Figs.~\ref{fig:op}(b, c), we show the relative sizes (with respect to the total number of nodes) of the largest and second-largest opinion clusters.
 The relative size of the largest opinion cluster tends to grow with $\epsilon$ and appears to reach $1$ for $\epsilon \geq 0.4$ for all values of $\sigma$.
-By contrast, the relative size of the second-largest cluster depends nonlinearly on $\epsilon$, with a peak size at about $\epsilon = 0.2$.
-For both the largest and second-largest clusters, the dependence on $\epsilon$ appears to be smoother for large $\sigma$ than for small $\sigma$.
-Neither the dependence on $\epsilon$ nor the dependence on $\sigma$ is particularly intuitive, so they merit further exploration.
+By contrast, the relative size of the second-largest cluster depends nonlinearly on $\epsilon$, with a peak size {between $\epsilon = 0.1$ and $\epsilon = 0.2$}.
+The dependence on $\sigma$ is less obvious, although the curve corresponding to $\sigma = 0$ (i.e., the pure NDW model) appears to distinctly different from those for the other values of $\sigma$.
+The sum of the relative sizes of the two largest opinion clusters [see Figs.~\ref{fig:op}(b, c)] is smaller than 1 for some parameter values, so there are more than two opinion clusters in these situations.
+However, these additional opinion clusters are very small for most parameter values.
+In Fig.~\ref{fig:op}(d), we observe that the dispersion index $\Delta$ tends to increase with $\epsilon$.
+We also see that the dispersion index follows a similar trend as the size of the largest opinion cluster.

-Based on the sizes of the top two opinion clusters [again see Figs.~\ref{fig:op}(b,c)], there are additional (i.e., more than two) opinion clusters for many parameter values.
-In Fig.~\ref{fig:op}(d), we observe that the dispersion index tends to increase with $\epsilon$, with interesting trends for neighborhood effects (e.g., for $\sigma < 0.5$).
-The dispersion index appears to follow a similar trend as the size of the largest opinion cluster.
+In Fig.~\ref{fig:op}(e, f, g, h), we observe similar trends with {the confidence bound} $\epsilon$ as we did in {Fig.~\ref{fig:op}(a, b, c, d)}.
+Additionally, we do not observe a clear dependence on the discordance threshold $\zeta$.
+A possible reason is that $\zeta$ does not directly influence the opinions themselves.
+Instead, it influences which edges are rewired.